johnscancella/scribeAPI/project/loc/content/help/tutorial_transcribe_1.md

 Click the “Need Help?” button to get additional information about each field.

-If the marked area contains no picture or only a partial picture, click the “Bad Region?”button, then “Save.”
+If the marked area contains no picture or only a partial picture, click the “Bad Region?” button and then “Save.”